brunomaga/brunomaga.github.io/_posts/2019-11-12-Bayesian-Linear-Regression.md

 ## Maximum-a-Posteriori (MAP)

 Maximum likelihood without regularizer is prone to overfitting (details in section 9.2.2 of the [Mathematics for Machine Learning book]({{ site.resources_permalink }})).
 In the occurrence of overfitting, we run into very large parameter values.
 To mitigate the effect of huge values, we can place the prior on the parameter space, and seek now the parameters to estimate the posterior distribution.
-This is called the Maximum-a-Posteriori estimation (MAP).
-This is obtained by applying Bayes Theorem
+This is called the Maximum-a-Posteriori estimation (MAP), and is obtained by applying the Bayes Theorem.

 The problem in hand is to find the parameters of the distribution that best represent the data.
 Adapting the equation \ref{eq_prior_AB} of the prior to the problem of regression, we aim at computing: